Irish Genealogical Resources

 Griffith’s Valuation: Published between 1847 and 1864, Griffith’s Primary Valuation constituted the first comprehensive survey of property occupancy in Ireland, both buildings and land.
 Valuation books and corresponding maps for every civil parish in Ireland survive, recording the head of the family, their immediate lessors, and the value of the property held.
 These books and maps are available here: https://www.askaboutireland.ie/griffith-valuation/index.xml?action=placeSearch

-by AGI members
+Connect with AGI members

-Irish Census Records
+Irish Census Resources

-Irish Land Records
+Land Records

 Contact an AGI Member